urbit/urbit/CONTRIBUTING.md

 push new commits to an existing pull request.

 Once you've collected and addressed feedback, tests are passing, and your PR has been approved, merge the pull request.

+**Note**: If you are merging into develop, you *must* be syncing OTAs from `~binnec-dozzod-marzod` which gets the tip of develop deployed to it.
+If your merge breaks `binnec` it's your responsibility to alert people and fix it.
+Your PR is shipped when it's successfully been deployed to `~binnec` and picked up by your personal ship.
+If you're merging on behalf of an external developer, this is also your responsibility.

 If you properly included the "Resolves
 #N." directive in the pull request description, merging will automatically close
 the tracking issue associated with the pull request.